DioxusLabs/docsite/docs-src/0.4/en/reference/component_props.md

 ## `#[derive(PartialEq, Clone, Props)]`

 Component props are a single struct annotated with `#[derive(PartialEq, Clone, Props)]`.
-For a component to accept props, the type of its argument must be `Scope<YourPropsStruct>`.
-Then, you can access the value of the props using `props`.
+For a component to accept props, the type of its argument must be `YourPropsStruct`.

 Example: